gnikolovski/twig_render_this/README.md

 You can also use this filter to render entities.
 In some cases this might be useful.
-For example, if for some reason you need to render the first row in a View using the default display mode, and all else rows using the teaser mode, you would write something like this:
+For example, if for some reason you need to render the first row in a View using the default display mode, and all other rows using the teaser mode, you would write something like this:

 ```